Filimon Bodiu: The leader of the anti-Soviet resistance group

 Bodiu organized "meetings with the peasants" at homes of some of the participants, where he spoke of the danger of Sovietisation and forced collectivization.
 The authorities considered these actions as "criminal terror".
 Another "terrorist" method according to the authorities were intimidation letters addressed to the officials.
-By these letters, in authoritarian language, Bodiu requested not to rob the peasants anymore and to respect their religious feelings.
+By these letters, in authoritarian language, Bodiu requested not to "rob" the peasants anymore and to respect their religious feelings.
 The group fighting methods became aggressive when the prosecution bodies had tried to arrest Filimon Bodiu.
-The murders committed by the group members, the majority being self-defense cases, however, allowed the Soviet Security Services to make a list of „criminal terrorist actions”.
+During its activity, the group committed several murders.

 Death

 On November 16, 1950 Filimon, Olimpiada, Ion, and Iulia Bodiu were hiding in Mîndrești village in the house of Porfir Suruceanu, the member of the organization.
 They were tracked down by the Ministry of State Security with the help of a former contact person of the group.
 The commander of the MSS unit demanded to capitulate.
 Bodiu refused and engaged instead in a hopeless battle.
 Filimon and Ion died in a shootout, but managed to cover Iulia's escape, whose father ordered her to flee.
 Olimpiada was seriously injured and arrested.